SEXUAL HARASSMENT AND RELATIONSHIPS IN THE WORKPLACE IN NEW YORK CITY

 Can an employer restrict workers from dating one another?

 Many couples first meet in the workplace, because that is where many individuals spend a large portion of their waking hours.
 Yet relationships are not always permanent, and when a relationship comes to an end, sexual harassment and retaliation may begin.
-At the Akin Law Group we understand the difficult position you’re in when your relationship ends but you still have to see your ex at the office.
-If your former partner is harassing you or retaliating against you for ending the relationship, we can help you put an end to it once and for all.
+At the Akin Law Group our sexual harassment attorneys understand the difficult position you’re in when your relationship ends but you still have to see your ex at the office.
+If your former partner is harassing you or retaliating against you for ending the relationship, our New York City Sexual Harassment attorneys can help you put an end to it once and for all.

 Common examples of sexual harassment after a relationship ends